agroimpacts/segmenter/docs/Segmentation_Procecdure.md

     ```
     Input the aoi name, and then 'ctrl + A + D' to return to main screen.
 You can feel free to log out the instance
 5. After the production is finished
-    Once it finished, the instance would send a notisficiation email to your email address.
-Please check your junk folder also, and the notisification email is likely to be misidentified as junk email by your email app.
+    Once it finished, the instance would send a notisfication email to your email address.
+Please check your junk folde, and the notisification email is likely to be flagged as junk email by your email app.
     You need to cancel spot-based instance after it is finished

-6. For statistic analysis of polygons (preprocesing), go your local folder of git repo segmentation, and first change the line 39: workingfolder <- 'YOUR_YAML_FOLDER'
+6. For statistic analysis of polygons (preprocesing), go to your local folder of git repo segmentation, and first change the line 39: workingfolder <- 'YOUR_YAML_FOLDER'
 Then run:
     ```bash
     Rscript Preprocessing.R YOUR_FOCUSED_AOI_ID